 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

 Travelling to South Korea seemed underwhelming.
 Yet it’s misunderstood.
-Here’s how to see Korea and find the best of its tourism.
+Here’s how to see Korea and find the best of its tourism offering.

 I had a multitude of reasons for going to South Korea.

 Korea is a split peninsula.
-After being in North Korea, I wanted to visit South Korea in order to understand the differences between them.
+After being in North Korea, I wanted to visit South Korea to understand their differences.

 South Korea always seemed unknown, a country that people rarely extensively travel outside the capital of Seoul and the beach town of Busan.
 I wanted to travel further.